Neural Distributed Image Compression using Common Information: Experiments

 \section{Experiments}

-To compare the compression performance of our proposed model with the state of the art, we conducted a number of experiments using the PyTorch framework.
-Our code is publicly available\footnote{Our code is available at: \url{https://github.com/ipc-lab/DWSIC}}.
+To compare the compression performance of our proposed model with the state-of-the-art, we conducted a number of experiments using the PyTorch framework.
+Our code is publicly available\footnote{Our code is available at: \url{https://github.com/ipc-lab/NDIC}}.

-\textbf{Experimental setup: } Fig.~\ref{fig:dsc_architecture2} illustrates the proposed DNN architecture for distributed source coding in detail.
-The transforms $\mathbf{g}_{ax}$ and $\mathbf{g}_{sx}$ have the same structure as those in \citet{balle2017}.
-These transforms are composed of convolutional layers, and linear (i.e., rectified linear unit) and nonlinear functions (i.e., generalized divisive normalization [GDN] and inverse generalized divisive normalization [IGDN]), which have been shown to be particularly suitable for density modelling in image compression (\citet{balle2017}).
+\textbf{Experimental setup: }Fig.~\ref{fig:dsc_architecture2} illustrates the proposed DNN architecture for distributed source coding in detail.
+The transforms $\mathbf{g}_{ax}$ and $\mathbf{g}_{sx}$ have the same structure as those in \cite{balle2017}.
+These transforms are composed of convolutional layers, and linear (i.e., rectified linear unit) and nonlinear functions (i.e., generalized divisive normalization [GDN] and inverse generalized divisive normalization [IGDN]), which have been shown to be particularly suitable for density modelling in image compression \cite{balle2017}.
 Note that, we have omitted the section of the network that the decoder uses to reconstruct the correlated image during training in Fig.~\ref{fig:dsc_architecture2}.
 We introduce the transform $\mathbf{f}$ as mentioned in Section~\ref{wyner_info}.

-More details of the architecture are included in the Appendix.
-We constructed our dataset from the KITTI Stereo 2012 (\citet{Geiger2012CVPR}), consisting of $1578$ stereo image pairs (i.e., a pair of two images taken simultaneously by different cameras), and KITTI Stereo 2015 (\citet{Menze2015ISA,Menze2018JPRS}), consisting of 789 scenes with 21 stereo pairs per scene taken sequentially.
-It is designed to illustrate the calibrated and synchronized camera array use case.
-We trained every model on 1576 image pairs, and we validated and tested every model on 790 image pairs from KITTI Stereo.
+For the first set of experiments, we constructed our dataset from the KITTI Stereo 2012 dataset \cite{Geiger2012CVPR} and from the KITTI Stereo 2015 dataset \cite{Menze2015ISA,Menze2018JPRS}, consisting of unique 1578 stereo image pairs (i.e., a pair of two images taken simultaneously by different cameras).
+We refer to this dataset as \emph{KITTI Stereo}.
+We trained every model on 1576 image pairs, and we validated and tested every model on 790 image pairs from KITTI Stereo dataset.
+We also trained our models on the \emph{Cityscape} dataset \cite{Cordts2016Cityscapes}, consisting of 5000 stereo image pairs, out of which 2975 image pairs belong to the training dataset, 500 image pairs belong to the validation dataset, and 1525 image pairs belong to the test dataset.
+These datasets are designed to illustrate the calibrated and synchronized camera array use case.

-\textbf{Evaluation: } We evaluate our models using both the multi-scale structural similarity index measure (MS-SSIM), as well as the peak SNR (PSNR) based on the mean-squared error (MSE) distortion.
-The MS-SSIM has been widely reported to provide a better measure of human perception of distortion than other measures (\citet{MS-SSIM}).
+\textbf{Evaluation: }We evaluate our models using both the multi-scale structural similarity index measure (MS-SSIM), as well as the peak SNR (PSNR) based on the mean-squared error (MSE) distortion.
+The MS-SSIM has been widely reported to provide a better measure of human perception of distortion \cite{MS-SSIM}.